DevLearnOps/chaostoolkit-starter-pack-aws/docs/getting-started.md

 The Terraform code that creates the app infrastructure is organized in different modules and tied together using Terragrunt.
 The `terragrunt` CLI will allow us to deploy the entire application stack using a single command.

-To deploy the infrastructure, first locate your AWS Account ID from the [AWS Console](http://console.aws.amazon.com) and export it as a variable in your current terminal together with the AWS Region and CLI profile:
+To deploy the infrastructure, first locate your AWS Account ID from the [AWS Console](http://console.aws.amazon.com) and export it as a variable in your current terminal together with the AWS Region and CLI profile (if different from default):

 ```shell
 export AWS_ACCOUNT_ID=XXXXXXXXXXXX
 export AWS_REGION=us-east-1
 export AWS_PROFILE=default
 ```

+Once you set the required environment variables, navigate to the `infrastructure/comments-app/` directory and use *Terragrunt* to apply all infrastructure modules:

 ```shell
 cd infrastructure/comments-app/